-If the execution environment cannot distinguish between uppercase and lowercase letters, the command line arguments are converted to lower case.
+If the host environment cannot supply both lowercase and uppercase letters, the command line arguments are converted to lowercase.

-The strings are modifiable, and any modifications made persist until program termination, although these modifications do not propagate back to the execution environment: they can be used, for example, with strtok.
+The strings are modifiable, and any modifications made persist until program termination, although these modifications do not propagate back to the host environment: they can be used, for example, with strtok.

 The size of the array pointed to by